OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

           <a href="https://cloud.google.com/storage/docs/">Google Cloud
           Storage</a>.</p>
           <p>The path can contain wildcards ‘*’, in
-          which case the Kubeflow Pipelines UI concatenates the data from the matching source files.</p>
+          which case the OpenDataology Pipelines UI concatenates the data from the matching source files.</p>
           <p><code>source</code> can also contain inlined string data instead of
           a path when <code>storage='inline'</code>.</p>